 6.2 Differentiated Performance

-Consideration has been given to the allocation of grading descriptors ‘to ensure that they provide opportunities for differentiation of performance consistent with the requirements of the grade descriptors’.
+Consideration has been given to the allocation of grading descriptors “to ensure that they provide opportunities for differentiation of performance consistent with the requirements of the grade descriptors”.

 6.3 Curriculum, Delivery and Assessment

-It is expected that ‘information provided about unit content, delivery and assessment methods is sufficient to ensure consistency in the required standards of achievement, whenever and wherever the Diploma is delivered’.
+It is expected that “information provided about unit content, delivery and assessment methods is sufficient to ensure consistency in the required standards of achievement, whenever and wherever the Diploma is delivered”.
+Skills and Education Group Access expects that all teaching staff will have the professional competence, skills and subject expertise to teach and assess the Diploma units using the modes of delivery selected.
+Tutors will be qualified to at least one level above the Diploma level.
+Providers who are approved to run the Diploma will be provided access to the Diploma Specification and associated unit content in order to prepare their teaching curriculum and assessment practice and schedules.

 6.4 Recognition of Prior Learning and Credit Transfer